Support for you and your family

 László, VELUX Hungary

-László Tóth, married to Mónika Benke-Tóth of VELUX Magyarország LKR Kft., Hungary, experienced a sudden heart attack.
-The cause is unknown and he underwent a pacemaker implantation.
-After 53 days in the hospital, he had a rehabilitation stay in a sanatorium and is well on the way to recovery.
+László Tóth, husband of Mónika Benke-Tóth (VELUX Magyarország LKR Kft., Hungary), suffered a sudden heart attack of unknown cause and later had a pacemaker implanted.
+After 53 days in hospital and a rehabilitation stay in a sanatorium, he is well on the way to recovery.

 04